A few years ago, Santa brought our son a brand new Fluval Spec V aquarium. I was as excited as he was to setup our new

 - Water Conditioner: You need this to neutralize the chlorine and make your tap water suitable for your fish.
 I use and recommend Seachem Prime.

 - Water Change Kit: Part of the regular maintenance of a Spec aquarium will include water changes.
 Python water changers are a great help in this.
 You can also make your own Python water changer.
+If you don’t want to haul a hose across your house, you can use buckets and a water change pump system.

 - Tupperware: It pays to have a few (quart or so) Tupperware containers to help in maintenance tasks.
 I use a small quart container to condition top-off water.
 I have another 1 gallon container that works great to rinse off the filter media during tank maintenance.
 Most any Tupperware type container will work as they are usually aquarium safe.
 Along the same lines, I got a 5 gallon bucket at Home Depot (USA hardware store) to keep all my weekly maintenance stuff in.